-To start off, SIEM stands for Security Information and Event Management.
+To start, SIEM stands for Security Information and Event Management.

-SIEM’s are typically used in larger enterprises to collect enormous amounts of logs and telemetry from workstations, servers, firewalls, vulnerability scanners, etc.… You get the point.
-Cyber security analysts build alerting rules on top of those logs and telemetry to notify on malicious or suspicious activity.
+SIEMs are typically used in larger enterprises to collect enormous amounts of logs and telemetry from workstations, servers, firewalls, vulnerability scanners, etc.… You get the point.
+Cyber security analysts build alerting rules on top of those logs and telemetry to notify of malicious or suspicious activity.

-This is be incredibly challenging considering the sheer threshold of data moving in and out of your company and the number of tools used to address specific problems.
+This can be incredibly challenging, considering the sheer threshold of data moving in and out of your company and the number of tools used to address specific problems.

 Quick answer: How Many Tools do SOCs Have?

-A 2017 study surveying professionals found most respondents are running more than 25 cybersecurity tools.
+A 2017 study surveying professionals found that most respondents run over 25 cybersecurity tools.

-Think about it, say you have 500 employees, each with their own laptops.
-Each of those laptops likely have an endpoint detection and response (EDR) agent installed and perhaps some old school anti-virus agent.
+Think about it, say you have 500 employees, each with their laptops.
+Each of those laptops likely has an endpoint detection and response (EDR) agent installed and some old-school anti-virus agent.

 You’ll likely have multiple firewalls logging all network communication.
 All those servers within each segmented network must forward their logs for monitoring.

-Then there’re your load balancers on the perimeter and some web application firewalls (WAF).
-Don’t forget about those VPN gateways to let those outside connect to your network.
+Then, there are your load balancers on the perimeter and some web application firewalls (WAF).
+Don’t forget those VPN gateways to let those outside connect to your network.

 Man, this is tiring.
 We could go on for hours, but we’ll stop there.

-Since all of these systems can be vulnerable to attacks and exploited, their logs need to be correlated against certain conditions or threat intelligence to create alerts that analysts can respond to and investigate for suspicious or malicious activity.
+Since these systems can be vulnerable to attacks and exploitation, SIEMs must correlate their logs against certain conditions or threat intelligence to create alerts that analysts can respond to and investigate for suspicious or malicious activity.

 Next-Gen SIEM or UEBA?

-Although being a relatively traditional cyber security tool, SIEMs have been recently taking on the new name of ‘Nextgen-SIEMs’.
-The main improvements prompting this update are mainly driven by the improvements and ability to:
+Although a relatively traditional cyber security tool, SIEMs have recently adopted the new ‘Nextgen-SIEMs.’
+The main improvements prompting this update are mainly driven by the progress and ability to:

-- Capture, store, analyze, search and deal with large complex data sets that traditional SIEMs couldn’t
+- Capture, store, analyze, search, and deal with extensive complex data sets that traditional SIEMs couldn’t.

-UEBA and traditional SIEMs compliment one another.
-Next-Gen SIEM’s have UEBA built into them.
+UEBA and traditional SIEMs complement one another.
+Next-gen SIEMs have UEBA built into them.

 Why are SIEM’s Useful?

-We know you’re probably used to jumping between multiple tools.
-Or have heard that SIEMs are replaceable with other tools.
+You’re probably used to jumping between multiple tools.
+Or you have heard that SIEMs are replaceable with other security tools.
 We know what you’re feeling and thinking.
 We’ve been there.

 Your thoughts are somewhere along the lines of: